Last updated: 09/27/2021

 Other web technologies: Our Service Providers (defined below) may also use other standard web-based technologies to analyze your movements while accessing our Services.
 The technologies include web "beacons," "pixel tags," and "clear gifs."
 These technologies help us ascertain the effectiveness of our product and service campaigns and marketing programs, allow us to customize the services offered on or through our websites, and help determine the best use for websites content, and product and service offerings.
 Some of this information, including the IP address, may be stored on our Service Provider’s server logs, and may be available for extended periods of time.

-Advertisements: Our display advertising partner, AdRoll, then enables us to present you with retargeting advertising on other sites based on your previous interaction with the Hubstaff's website.
-The techniques our partners employ do not collect personal data such as your name, email address, postal address or telephone number.
+Advertisements: Our display advertising partner, AdRoll, enables us to present you with retargeting advertising on other sites based on your previous interaction with the Hubstaff's website.
+The techniques our partners employ do not collect Personal Data such as your name, email address, postal address or telephone number.
 You can visit this page (http://www.networkadvertising.org/choices/) to opt out of AdRoll and their partners’ targeted advertising.

 5. How Hubstaff shares your personal data